frontity/docs/docs/contributing/code-contribution-guide.md

 ## Coding Standards

-Most of the coding standards are enforced by our `Eslint` and `Prettier` configuration.
+Most of the coding standards are enforced by our `EsLint` and `Prettier` configuration.
 Please make sure you have both installed in your editor.
 For VS Code, the extensions are:

 - https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode
 - https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint